 An increased plasma endocan level was associated and correlated with abnormal metabolic parameters in DMT2 patients and might be good predictor of vascular and other complications in these patients.

-Conflicts of interest: The authors declare that there are no conflicts of interest regarding the publication of this paper.
+Conflicts of interest: Authors declare no conflicts of interest.

 Funding: Authors received no specific funding for this work.

 Submitted: 21 October 2024 Accepted: 12 December 2024 Published online: 18 December 2025